Order parameter fluctuations in the holographic superconductor: The holographic superconductor

 Our gravitational background consists of solutions to these equations, which we consider next.

 Firstly, we consider the solution with a trivial scalar field profile.
-This is just the well-known Reissner-Nordstr\"{o}m black brane, given by $\phi = \chi = 0$, \be A_t=\frac{\mu}{q}\lr{1-\lr{\frac{r_+}{r}}^{d-2}} \ee and \be f=\frac{r^2}{L^2}-\lr{\frac{r_+}{r}}^{d-2}\frac{r_+^2}{L^2}+\frac{8\pi G}{\mu_0 c^6}\frac{d-2}{d-1}\lr{\frac{\mu}{q}}^2\lr{\lr{\frac{r_+}{r}}^{2(d-2)}-\lr{\frac{r_+}{r}}^{d-2}}\, . \ee This solution exists for any temperature $T$.
+This is just the well-known Reissner-Nordstr\"{o}m black brane, given by $\phi = \chi = 0$, \be{ A_t=\frac{\mu}{q}\bigg[1-\lr{\frac{r_+}{r}}^{d-2}\bigg]} and \ba{ f=&\,\frac{r^2}{L^2}-\lr{\frac{r_+}{r}}^{d-2}\frac{r_+^2}{L^2}\nonumber \\&+\frac{8\pi G}{\mu_0 c^6}\frac{d-2}{d-1}\lr{\frac{\mu}{q}}^2\bigg[\lr{\frac{r_+}{r}}^{2(d-2)}-\lr{\frac{r_+}{r}}^{d-2}\bigg].} This solution exists for any temperature $T$.
 We have written the solution such that the integration constant $\mu$ has indeed the dimension of energy, consistent with its interpretation as a chemical potential in the dual field theory.
 A peculiar feature of this solution is that the event horizon and hence the entropy remain nonzero when $T=0$, making this a very unstable phase at low temperatures.

 The other solution we consider has a nontrivial scalar field.
-From the equations of motion, we can derive that as $r\rightarrow\infty$, this scalar field behaves as \be \phi=\phi_0 \lr{\frac{r}{L}}^{-\Delta_-}+\phi_1 \lr{\frac{r}{L}}^{-\Delta_+}+\dots \ee with $\Delta_\pm=d/2\pm \nu \equiv d/2 \pm \sqrt{d^2+4\lr{\frac{mcL}{\hbar}}^2}/2$.
-The particular solutions for which the source $\phi_0=0$ are holographic superconductor solutions in so-called standard quantization.\footnote{In alternative quantization, $\phi_1=0$ is used instead.
-This is only possible when the term with $\phi_0 $ in \eqqref{eq:phiexp} has a normalizable fall-off.} Upon imposing the boundary conditions that we discuss in the next subsection, we can numerically find multiple of such solutions which can be characterized by the number of zeros of $\phi$.
-These hairy black branes only exist below a certain critical temperature $T_c$, which is proportional to $\mu$ and depends on $d$, $m^2$ and $q$.
+From the equations of motion, we can derive that as $r\rightarrow\infty$, this scalar field behaves as \be{ \phi=\phi_s \lr{\frac{r}{L}}^{-\Delta_-}+\phi_v \lr{\frac{r}{L}}^{-\Delta_+}+\dots} with $\Delta_\pm=d/2\pm \nu \equiv d/2 \pm \sqrt{d^2+4\lr{mcL/\hbar}^2}/2$.
+The particular solutions for which the source $\phi_s=0$ are holographic superconductor solutions in so-called standard quantization \cite{fn2}.
+Upon imposing the boundary conditions that we discuss in the next subsection, we can numerically find multiple of such solutions which can be characterized by the number of zeros of $\phi$.
+These hairy black branes only exist below a certain critical temperature $T_c$, which is proportional to $\mu$ and depends on $d$, $m^2$, and $q$.
 Keeping $\mu$ fixed, we have checked that the solutions where the scalar field has no nodes have the highest critical temperature.
-In Figure \ref{fig:phinodes} three solutions for $\phi$ with a different number of nodes are plotted just below their critical temperature.
+In Fig. \ref{fig:phinodes} three solutions for $\phi$ with a different number of nodes are plotted just below their critical temperature.

 Note that the parameter $m^2$ is constrained by the Breitenlohner-Freedman bound to $\lr{mcL/\hbar}^2>-d^2/4$, so that the coefficients $\Delta_{\pm}$ are always real.
 Moreover, we will restrict ourselves to $\lr{mcL/\hbar}^2\leq-d^2/4+1$.
 By doing so, we can compare our results in the following section to results where alternative quantization is used.
 Within this range for $m^2$, hairy black brane solutions should exist for any $q$ \cite{ZeroT}.
 However, finding solutions for $q<1$ turned out to be very difficult numerically.